Weltraumschaf/blog.weltraumschaf.de/content/blog/Recomened_Books_for_learning_Objective-C_and_Cocoa.md

 authors: "Sven Strittmatter"
 ---

-## Recommended Books for learning Objective-C and Cocoa

 Since some  time I  keep busy  with learning [Objective-C][1]  to program  on my Mac.
 There are several  good resources in the web.
 But I like  to read books.
 So I find a very good book to  learn the concepts ob Objective-C. It's [Programming